pgRouting/pgrouting/doc/src/migration.rst

 :Migration:

-* Be aware of the existance of `pred` result columns.
+* Be aware of the existence of `pred` result columns.
 * If needed filter out the added columns

 Kruskal single vertex